 All rooms will have a podium, projector, and screen.
 You will need to bring your own laptop for your session.
 Setup times: Speakers are required to arrive at least 10 minutes early for setup.
 Speakers have access to the session rooms from prior to the first session of the day and also during the breaks.

 There is visitor Wi-Fi available in all of the rooms, but we strongly recommend you have the ability to do your session without WiFi.

 - Your laptop, with session slides loaded (it doesn't hurt to bring a backup USB)

 - A 230 volt power converter if you are visiting from outside Europe.

-- All classrooms have a HDMI connection to the projector.
-We will provide VGA to HDMI converters for all classrooms, but if you have one, please bring it in case we run short.
+- All rooms have a HDMI connection to the projector.
+We will provide VGA to HDMI converters for all rooms, but if you have one, please bring it in case we run short.
 Please be sure your laptop can connect to either HDMI or VGA connector

 - A slide advancer, if you want one.